 Congratulations on your acceptance to the Tropical Conservation Semester in Ecuador!
 We are excited to have you join this unique learning adventure, and can’t wait to meet you in Quito.

-To confirm your spot in the program, we must receive your enrollment form by Wednesday, November 6.
 The other materials on the list below may be submitted after the enrollment deadline, but for some (e.g., obtaining a passport) you may need to get started right away.
-Please read the following list of enrollment steps carefully, and consult the detailed information that follows the list.
+Please read the following list of enrollment steps carefully, and don’t hesitate to holler any questions to courses@ceiba.org.

 You must have a valid passport to travel to Ecuador, and it must be valid for at least 6 months beyond your travel dates (i.e., your return flight to the USA).
 If you do not have a passport, apply for one immediately.
-It can take up to 6 weeks to obtain a passport, and you cannot apply for a visa until you have one.
-Passport applications can be completed at most large US Post Offices or State Department offices.
-For more information visit the U.S. State Department passport website.
-As soon as you receive your passport, please upload a color scan of it (as jpeg or pdf) to the UW Study Abroad website if you did not already include one when you applied.
+It can take up to 6 weeks to obtain a passport.
+Passport applications can be completed at most large US Post Offices or State Department offices (website).
+If you already have a valid passport, please upload a color scan of the photo page (which must be signed) via the Ceiba enrollment form; otherwise, send it by email to it courses@ceiba.org.

 Please consult the Frequently Asked Questions for the Tropical Conservation Semester.
-Included are answers to common inquiries about preparation, arrival and living in Ecuador, health and safety, contacting home, computers, money, cell phones, diet, and much more.
-For details about the home-stays, see USFQ Homestay FAQ and to learn about the requirements that the family must meet you can see their Homestay Requirements document.
+Included are answers to common inquiries about preparation, arrival, and living in Ecuador, health and safety, money, cell phones, diet, and much more.
+For details about home-stays, see the USFQ Homestay FAQ.

 Download the TCS Liability Release and Code of Conduct, then email the signed release form to courses@ceiba.org, or print and send by postal mail with your original signature to Ceiba’s office in Madison: